javalent/fantasy-statblocks/README.md

 >
 > It will still respect the width of the note, unless `forceColumns` is set.

-# Homebrew Creatures
+# The Bestiary

+The statblock plugin maintains a collection of creatures that can be referenced in statblocks and used in other plugins, such as the [initiative tracker](https://github.com/valentine195/obsidian-initiative-tracker).

+## Adding Creatures to the Bestiary

+You can add your own custom monsters to this bestiary in a few ways.

+### Creating Creatures in Notes

-Homebrew creatures can be saved by creating a custom monster in a statblock or a note's frontmatter.
+Homebrew creatures can be saved by creating a custom monster in a statblock codeblock in a note, as described in [the usage section](#usage).

 You can either fully define your own custom monster, or use an existing monster in your bestiary and [override fields](#overriding-fields).

-When a statblock has been rendered, you may save the creature by clicking the menu icon in the top right and selecting "Save as Homebrew".
+When a statblock has been rendered, you may save the creature by clicking the menu icon in the top right and selecting "Save to Bestiary".

 <img src="https://raw.githubusercontent.com/valentine195/obsidian-5e-statblocks/beta/images/save.png">

-## Creating Creatures in Frontmatter
+### Creating Creatures in Frontmatter

 Because the plugin uses YAML for its syntax, a statblock created using the statblock codeblock is valid note frontmatter.